Jurnal Enterpreneur

 As a result, if assets increase, liabilities must increase as well in order for both sides of the equation to balance.

 Need An Accounting Software for Your Business?
-Jurnal is The Solution to the Double Entry Bookkeeping System
+Mekari Jurnal is The Solution to the Double Entry Bookkeeping System

 Accounting software is typically used to perform double entry bookkeeping.
 A business can use bookkeeping software to create special accounts, to track purchases of items.
 You can also link your business bank account to make transaction logging even easy.